“Beautifully rounded portraits … delightful and touching” — Daily Mail

-From the bestselling authors of The Sugar Girls, GI Brides weaves together the real-life stories of women who crossed the ocean for love.
+From the authors of The Sugar Girls, Sunday Times bestseller GI Brides weaves together the real-life stories of women who crossed the ocean for love.

 The ‘friendly invasion’ of Britain by over a million American GIs caused a sensation amongst a generation of young women deprived of male company during the Second World War.
 With their exotic accents, smart uniforms and aura of Hollywood glamour, the GIs soon had the local girls queuing up for a date, and the British boys off fighting abroad turning green with envy.